akbarmohammadi70/test_k8s/README.md

 ### Steps
 1. **Kubespray Setup**:
-   - Clone the Kubespray repository and install dependencies.
+   - Clone the Project repository and install dependencies.
    - Prepare an inventory file for your cluster nodes.
    - Deploy the Kubernetes cluster using the Ansible playbook provided by Kubespray.